-Auction math works for every auction size, will make your planning easier, and reduce auction committee stress.
+Auction math works for every auction size, makes your planning easier, and reduces auction committee stress.
 Once you understand what’s required for a successful auction—one that meets or exceeds its revenue goal—it’s simple to set your procurement goals and define your event budget.

 The first step is to know your revenue goal.
-Every auction math formula comes from that number.
+Every auction math formula starts with this number.
 Next, determine where your auction revenue will come from, and how much you can expect from each revenue-generating category.
 Keep these percentages in mind:

 - Live auctions generate 66% of the income from your event.

 - Silent auctions generate the remaining 34% of auction revenue.